mzakany23/ncsh/docs/post_migration_tasks.md

 ## Infrastructure Fixes

-- [ ] Fix the `ValidateInput` state in the Step Function state machine to handle default values properly
+- [x] Fix the `ValidateInput` state in the Step Function state machine to handle default values properly
-  - Current issue: The `States.JsonMerge` function fails when trying to merge default values
+  - ~~Current issue: The `States.JsonMerge` function fails when trying to merge default values~~
-  - Possible solution: Use a simpler approach for default value handling without `JsonMerge`
+  - ~~Possible solution: Use a simpler approach for default value handling without `JsonMerge`~~
-  - Temporary workaround: Use the local test script (`test_local_workflow.py`) which works correctly
+  - ~~Temporary workaround: Use the local test script (`test_local_workflow.py`) which works correctly~~
+  - Fixed in v2.14.1: Removed the problematic `States.JsonMerge` calls and simplified the input parameter handling

 ## Workflow Migration Timeline